 I love reading about these early explorers, so I decided to write short sketches on some of them.
 Here’s my fifth, perhaps the most flamboyant and famous of the bunch.
 His accounts, like mine, may occasionally need to be taken with a pinch of salt, but his contributions were definitely huge.
-His main researcher – Ian Glenn, Levaillant expert – rates him highly as South Africa’s first explorer, ornithologist, travel writer, anthropologist, humanitarian and investigative reporter, and lays the blame for his reputation on Anglo-centric misunderstanding and some deliberate mis-translation – certainly plenty of deliberately censoring some of his writing to leave out observations critical of the Europeans’ conduct and admiring of the Africans’ decency, knowledge and skills.
+His main researcher – Ian Glenn, Levaillant expert – rates him highly as South Africa’s first explorer, first real ornithologist, first travel writer, anthropologist, humanitarian and first investigative reporter!
+That’s an impressive list – and all for soundly explained reasons.
+He might even have added accurate, talented cartographer too!
+Glenn lays the blame for his adverse reputation on Anglo-centric and Afrikaner-centric misunderstanding and mis-translation – some likely deliberate; certainly plenty of deliberately censoring some of his writing to leave out observations critical of European conduct and admiring of the Africans’ decency, knowledge and skills.

 When Levaillant was twelve, his family left Dutch Guiana and traveled to Europe.
 They landed at the Netherlands and eventually went to Metz where Levaillant began to study the art of preserving animals.
 Prior to this time, Levaillant had dried and preserved the skins of birds, but in Metz he began to discover how taxidermy allowed birds to be stuffed so that they looked life-like.

-Levaillant then spent about two years in Germany and about seven years in the Alsace and Lorraine region.
+Levaillant then spent about two years in Germany and about seven years in the Alsace and Lorraine regions near the French-German border.
 During that time, he not only killed immense numbers of birds but also spent an inordinate amount of time observing birds and animals.
 Dutch-speaking Levaillant now spoke three languages: The Dutch he grew up with fluently and his father’s French and now German very well.

 Back in Paris he fondly remembered his time as a boy in the forests of Dutch Guiana and, deciding to obtain feathered inhabitants from unexplored regions of the earth, he left Paris for Amsterdam, where he became acquainted with Jacob Temminck, treasurer of the Dutch East India Company and also a collector of natural history objects.
 Levaillant examined Temminck’s impressive bird collection and aviary.
 From Amsterdam he embarked for the Cape of Good Hope.

 He arrived in South Africa in March 1781 and described many new species of birds – several are named after him.
 Levaillant was one of the last people ever to see a Bloubok or Blue Antelope as one of his hunters killed one of the last ever recorded specimens near Swellendam.
+I wonder if he ate Blaauwbok steak?
 For birds he preferred to use descriptive French names such as ‘bateleur’ (meaning ‘tumbler or tight-rope walker’) for this distinctive African eagle, and ‘vocifer’ for the fish eagle, for its loud ringing call.
-His drawing of the bateleur and a photo of one flying are the featured picture.
+A collage of his drawing of the bateleur and a photo of one flying make up the featured picture.
 For his books he was among the first to use colour plates for illustrating birds and wisely used much better artists than himself.
 Compare his bateleur to this toucan:

 Read his description of just three cuckoos – of the 2000 birds he collected – and compare to any British explorers’ dry accounts: